-There is no public market for the Series E Convertible Preferred Stock or warrants being offered in this offering.
+There is no public market for the Series E Convertible Preferred Stock or Warrants being offered in this offering.

 The public offering price for the securities will be determined by negotiations between us, the underwriters and prospective investors, and may not be indicative of prices that will prevail in the trading market.
-We do not intend to apply to list the Series E Convertible Preferred Stock and the warrants on the Nasdaq Capital Market or any nationally recognized trading system, and accordingly, there will be no trading market for such warrants.
+We do not intend to apply to list the Series E Convertible Preferred Stock or the Warrants on the Nasdaq Capital Market or any nationally recognized trading system, and accordingly, there will be no trading market for the Series E Convertible Preferred Stock or the Warrants.
 In the absence of an active public trading market: